 Talk to a friend suffering from a lack of sleep.
 We encourage chatting one-on-one with someone who struggles with sleep will help them begin their journey to an optimal night’s rest.

-Lastly, order your very own sleep awareness wristband by clicking the button below!
+Lastly, order your very own sleep awareness wristband today!
 The awareness colors for sleep disorders are black.
-Customize your silicone bracelet today and help spread awareness one wrist at a time.
+Customize your silicone wristband today and help spread awareness one custom wristband at a time.

 All anyone wants at the end of the day is to fall into their covers and drift away into the clouds.
 With keen awareness on our sleeping habits, we are able to notice and address the inconsistencies we have with our rest.